Skip to content

 Stop Event Iterator

 To signal the end of the stream, simply use a return statement.
-When the handler returns, oRPC marks the stream as successfully completed and does not attempt to reconnect.
+When the handler returns, oRPC marks the stream as successfully completed.

 ts